Roads reserved for pedestrians, cyclists, horse riders and farm vehicles

 Access to pedestrian areas is normally reserved for pedestrians.

-Where indicated, pedestrian areas may be accessible to delivery vehicles, taxis picking up or dropping off passengers, cyclists.
+Where indicated, pedestrian areas may be used by delivery vehicles, taxis picking up or dropping off passengers, and cyclists.

-Some lanes are reserved for regular public transport services.
+Some areas are reserved for regular public transport services.

-Indication of lane reserved for regular public transport services
+Indication of lanes reserved for regular public transport services

-No entry, in any direction, for any vehicle
+No entry, in either direction, for any vehicles

 No entry for motor vehicles with more than two wheels and motorcycles with side-cars

-No entry for off-road vehicles with four wheels, open bodywork, moped-type handlebars and a saddle
+No entry for off-road vehicles with four wheels, open bodywork, motorbike-type handlebars and a saddle

 No entry for mopeds